MS affects everyone differently- that’s why it is important to have someone you can count on to support you in the way that YOU need.

-Go to the Online Peer Connections page and search for a peer by clicking here.
+Go to the Peer Connections page and search for a peer by clicking here.

 How do I volunteer?

-The qualifications to be an Online Peer Connections volunteer include:
+The qualifications to be a Peer Connections volunteer include:

 - Personal relationship to MS (person with MS, partner or family member of a person with MS)